 Q: What qualifies for the promotional or game activity exceptions?

-A: A promotional or game activity is an event where you have a chance at a prize - - BUT you don’t have to provide something of value to obtain the chance.
+A: A promotional or game activity is an event where you have a chance at a prize—BUT you don’t have to provide something of value to obtain the chance.
 The promotional activity must be clearly occasional and ancillary to the primary business of the activity organizer.
 It must also be “calculated to promote” the business of the activity organizer.
-For example, the Michigan Union could hand out raffle tickets to persons on the Diag which, if turned in at some 100 year anniversary ceremony at the Union, gives the person a chance to win a new Blu-ray DVD player.
+For example, the Michigan Union could hand out raffle tickets to persons on the Diag that, if turned in at some grand opening ceremony for newly refurbished facilities at the Union, gives the person a chance to win a new Blu-ray DVD player.
 The raffle ticket (or some other related game paraphernalia) must also inform the person of the prizes to be awarded and other details related to the raffle.

 Q: Can you offer a chance at a prize in exchange for a person filling out a research survey?

 A: Yes, but there are several requirements that must be met.
 The research protocols must meet both U-M institutional requirements related to human subject research and state regulatory requirements related to raffles.
-For surveys where the prizes awarded in any one day have a value of $100 or less, the state regulations allow streamlined procedures.
+For surveys where the prizes awarded in any one (1) day have a value of $100 or less, the state regulations allow streamlined procedures.
 All other situations are considerably more involved.
-Fortunately, the Institutional Review Boards have incorporated the state regulatory requirements into its processes for handling the human subject research oversight.
-The U-M Institutional Review Boards’ contact information is found at: http://www.irb.research.umich.edu/.
+The Institutional Review Boards have incorporated the state regulatory requirements into its processes for handling the human subject research oversight.
+The U-M Institutional Review Boards’ contact information is found at: http://hrpp.umich.edu/irbs/.